Dallas: K3 Sisters to Collab with Milan Graphic Artist Dyanantasya

 Kaylen, Kelsey and Kristen Kassab, founders of the K3 Sisters Band from Dallas, Texas and Dyana Cartisano graphic artist from Milan, Italy also known as Dyanantasya announced the release of a graphic art series in celebration of the band’s recent successes.

-The first creation will be unveiled later this month, and free
+The first creation was unveiled earlier this month, and free

 copies of it will be made available to millions of international